danilop/yas3fs/README.md

                          attr/xattr
       --prefetch         start downloading file content as soon as the file is discovered
-      --id=ID            a unique ID identifying this node in a cluster, hostname or queue name are used if not provided --log=FILE         the filename to use for logs --mkdir            create mountpoint if not found (create intermediate directories as required)
+      --id=ID            a unique ID identifying this node in a cluster (hostname, queue name or UUID Version 1 as per RFC 4122 are used if not provided)
+      --log=FILE         the filename to use for logs --mkdir            create mountpoint if not found (create intermediate directories as required)